adityavavre/Visual-Question-Answering/README.md

 # Modified Transparency-by-Design networks (A more efficient implementation of TbD-nets; refer the project report for more details)

-A Visual Question Answering implementation as a project for the course of Artificial Intelligence and Machine Learning - CS 337 @ IIT Bombay
+A Visual Question Answering implementation as a project for the course of Artificial Intelligence and Machine Learning - CS 337 @ IIT Bombay.

 This repository contains code for replicating the experiments and visualizations from the paper

 [Transparency by Design: Closing the Gap Between Performance and Interpretability in Visual